anzo-p/eve-in-oracle/README.md

                  WHERE  ...
 ```

-Eventually you need to *materialize* ([link](https://github.com/anzo-p/eve-in-oracle/blob/b4f763331b5972e0729519fbf1f61944ca6f4b55/1_create/7_create_view.sql)) some of those layers, result sets of previous queries, in order to have them precomputed so that the system can compute the next layer op top of that fast.
-Materializations of precomputed results is, in a nutshell, how everything is made fast in computing, starting from small algorithms ([link](https://gist.github.com/anzo-p/4d7ddc5529a05dcf9e09aa3ee746dfc7)) all the way to distributed systems of hundreds of millions of users.

-Technically this mans that, should you use a relational database model, which still is a dejure and defacto information refiner, then you **must** follow the rules of
+Technically this mans that, should you use a relational database model and SQL, which are specifically invented to do so, then you **must** follow the following rules:
-- referential integrity - your related data must link together unambiguously
+- referential integrity - your related data, the FOREIGN KEYs in one table, to the row identificaiton in that related table, must link together unambiguously
-- field normalization - your one collection of data, the table, must hold only fields that are functionally depended on each others - for the given situation and so
+- field normalization - your one collection of data, the table, must only conain fields that are functionally depended on each others - for the given situation, and so
   - your *core fact* tables **must** be normalized
-  - *special purpose VIEWs* to produce some right formatting for the next layer, may be denormalized, but they will remain useful for that next layer only, in that given stack of queries
+  - *special purpose VIEWs* to produce some desired/proper structuring, typically aggregation, for the next layer, may be denormalized, but they will only remain useful for that next layer in that given stack of queries
-- data integrity - your schema must resist values that would make the field anomalous
+- data integrity - your schema must resist values that are meaningless or ambiguous to any fields, through CONSTRAINTs that you need to define

 Failure to follow these rules will result in..